-Besides the profiles with high temporal resolution obtained by the SODAR-RASS system, profile data from the tethered balloon system were available for the morning

-25 hours of 5 September 2005.
+Besides the profiles with high temporal resolution obtained by the SODAR-RASS system, profile data from the tethered balloon system were available for the morning hours of 5 September 2005.
 The system was operated in scanning mode, i.e. the profiles were obtained by raising and lowering the balloon continuously.
-Scanning mode provides a good spatial resolution but with some temporal ambiguity in the profiles, resulting from the time needed for a complete scan.
-The main advantage of the tethered balloon system was its ability to measure profiles of the trace gases CO2, O3 and the specific humidity q besides the meteorological data.
-However, trace gas data add invaluable information to the profiles obtained by the SODAR-RASS system.
+The scanning mode provided a good spatial resolution but with some temporal ambiguity in the profiles, resulting from the time needed for a complete scan.
+The main advantage of the tethered balloon system was its ability to measure profiles of the trace gases $CO_2$ , $O_3$ and the specific humidity q besides the meteorological data.
+However, trace gas data added invaluable information to the profiles obtained by the SODAR-RASS system.
 By chance, one of these scanned profiles at 5 September 2005 captured the event and gave insight into its vertical structure.
-A set of time-height cross sections and profiles

-- 5 for q, O_3 , CO_2 and θ are shown in Fig. 7.
-The time-height cross sections of q, O_3 , CO_2 and θ (Fig. 7a-d) show a growing but clearly confined layer of higher q and CO_2 and lower O_3 and θ compared to the air above from about 07:30 h.
-After 09:30 h, in the last descent of the tethered balloon, this confinement is no longer visible.
-In Fig. 7d (θ), a pool of cold, nocturnal air close to the ground can be identified.
-Between 07:00 h and - 10 08:00 h, this surface air rapidly warms up, but still remains colder than the air aloft.
-The profiles on the right side of Fig. 7 depict the upward scan of the tethered balloon at the time of the O_3 drop at TOP station.
-All profiles can be divided into the following segments: (1) a lower part up to 130 m a.g.l. with almost constant values for all parameters, capped by a temperature inversion (Fig. 7d), which results in a drop of q and - 15 also of CO2, whereas O3 starts to increase from this altitude on (this layer coincides very well with the CBL determined from the SODAR-RASS data); (2) at 290 m a.g.l., a distinct layer of approx. 30 m thickness becomes obvious, being characterized by enhanced water content, higher CO2 values and by a reduced O3 level; (3) at the top of the profiles at 420 m a.g.l., the trace gases CO2 and O3 reached typical lower tro- - 20 pospherical background levels of 360 ppm and 50 ppb, respectively, while q reached approx. 6.5 gkg-1.
+A set of time-height cross sections and profiles for q, $O_3$ , $CO_2$ and $\theta$ is shown in Fig. 7.
+The time-height cross sections of q, $O_3$ , $CO_2$ and $\theta$ (Fig. 7a-d) show a growing but clearly confined layer of higher q and CO2 and lower O3 and $\theta$ compared to the air above from about 07:30 h.
+After 09:30 h, in the last descent of the tethered balloon, this confinement was no longer visible.
+In Fig. 7d ( $\theta$ ), a pool of cold, nocturnal air close to the ground could be identified.
+Between 07:00 h and 08:00 h, this surface air rapidly warmed up, but still remained colder than the air above.

+The profiles on the right side of Fig. 7 depict the upward scan of the tethered balloon at the time of the $O_3$ drop at TOP station.
+All profiles could be divided into the following segments: (1) a lower part up to 130 m a.g.l. with almost constant values for all parameters, capped by a temperature inversion (Fig. 7d), which resulted in a drop of q and also of CO2, whereas O3 started to increase from this altitude on (this layer coincided very well with the CBL determined from the SODAR-RASS data); (2) at 290 m a.g.l., a distinct layer of approx. 30 m thickness became obvious, being char-